 Theoretical Approach

 Discussion via a text messaging service between two teachers.
-Teacher A has been teaching grammar according to the traditional approach for over 15 years, Teacher B has only been teaching English as a foreign language for 2 years, but believes in the communicative approach.
+Teacher A has been teaching grammar according to the traditional approach for over 15 years, Teacher B has only been teaching English a foreign language for 2 years, but believes in the communicative approach.

 Teacher A Teacher B